Velocity effects slightly mitigating the quantumness degradation of an Unruh-DeWitt detector

 Another strategy for probing this phenomenon relies on the use of quantum interferometric circuits~\cite{Costa2020interferometry, GoodingUnruh2020interferometric, Lopes2021interference, Pedro2024robustness, barros2024detecting, pedro2025mitigating}.
 Within this framework, the particles generated due to acceleration modify the probability amplitudes that cause degradations in the visibility and interference pattern.
 Furthermore, interferometric configurations can be adapted to examine matter-like features through the analysis of which-path distinguishability~\cite{Jaeger1995, Englert1996, miniatura2007path, kolavr2007path, bera2015duality}.
 By simultaneously accounting for both wave-like and particle-like properties, one may derive the complementarity relation within this context.
 Such a formulation provides a natural setting for investigating how Unruh radiation influences wave-particle duality~\cite{Pedro2024robustness, pedro2025mitigating, barros2025information}.

 In the last century, stationary worldlines and vacuum excitation of non-inertial detectors were considered~\cite{Letaw1981stationary}, however, a special type of trajectory stands out where a detector moving along a spatial trajectory in a two-dimensional spatial plane has constant independent magnitudes of both the four-dimensional acceleration and a proper time derivative of the four-dimensional acceleration, so that the direction of the acceleration rotates at a constant rate around a great circle~\cite{abdolrahimi2014velocity}.
-However, it has recently been shown that superposition of accelerated linear motion and a four-velocity component of acceleration can inhibit Fisher quantum information degradation~\cite{Liu2021relativistic} and quantum work degradation~\cite{Hao2023Quantum}, and the decoherence of a quantum battery quadratic environmental coupling~\cite{mukherjee2024enhancement}.
+However, it has recently been shown that superposition of accelerated linear motion and a four-velocity component of acceleration can inhibit Fisher quantum information degradation~\cite{Liu2021relativistic}, quantum work degradation~\cite{Hao2023Quantum}, and the decoherence of a quantum battery quadratic environmental coupling~\cite{mukherjee2024enhancement}.

 Motivated by these results, this work investigates the types of effects caused by the four-velocity component in some accelerated quantum systems constructed by UDW detectors that interact for a finite time with a massless scalar field.
 This work is structured as follows: In Sec.~\ref{sec:level2}, we present the UDW theory considering velocity effects, however, we analytically show the detector response for both velocity regimes: non-relativistic and ultra-relativistic.
 In Sec.~\ref{sec:level3}, we obtained quantum coherence by considering velocity effects for an accelerated single-qubit.
 In Sec.~\ref{sec:level4}, we show the results on wave-particle duality considering velocity effects, where we first obtain the visibility and which-path distinguishability and then calculate the complementarity relation.
 In Sec.~\ref{sec:level5}, we clarify the assumptions and limits of our model, and finally, in Sec.~\ref{sec:level6}, we present our conclusions on the present work.